joergreichert/leipzig-giesst-treedata/README.md

 and

 ```
-MAPBOXUSERNAME=<username as displad in https://account.mapbox.com/ under "Account" on the right upper side>
+MAPBOXUSERNAME=<username as displayed in https://account.mapbox.com/ under "Account" on the right upper side>
 MAPBOXTOKEN=<create secret access token as described here https://docs.mapbox.com/help/tutorials/upload-curl/#getting-started>
 MAPBOXTILESET=<create new tileset under https://studio.mapbox.com/tilesets/ and the copy tile set id and use it here>
 ```